 - Mount Clemens Cruise is the D’s oldest car cruise and continues to entertain, amaze and draw in big crowds of classic car owners and lovers along Gratiot Avenue.
 In addition to the cars, there’s a kids zone for the youngsters, and we can only hope the flame-throwing contest will be brought back again this year.

 - The Woodward Dream Cruise is the world’s largest single-day automotive event, bringing 1.5 million people and 40,000 classic cars, street rods, and special interest vehicles each year from around the world.

-- The North American International Auto Show is moving to June starting in 2020, and it will become a city-wide event as well as having the traditional auto show within TCF Center.
-It’s going to be epic–you won’t want to miss it.
+- The North American International Auto Show is a city-wide event as well as a traditional auto show within Huntington Place.
+Don’t miss this indoor and outdoor city-wide celebration of mobility in Detroit!

-For more car-centric events, check out our events search.
+For more car-centric events, check out our events page.